josherrickson/stata2/stata_markdown/05-regression.md

   return to the model design phase.
 If this test does reject, you can continue interpreting.
 - The ^$^R^2^$^ ("R-squared") is a measure of model fit.
 It ranges from 0 to 1 and is a percentage, explaining what percent in the variation in the response is explained by the linear relationship with the predictors.
 What's considered a "large" ^$^R^2^$^ depends greatly on your field and the situation, in very general terms, .6 is good and above .8 is great.
-However, if you know that there are a lot of unmeasured variables, a much smaller ^$^R^2^$^ can be considered good as well.
+However, if you know that there are a lot of unmeasured variables, a much lower threshold for a "good" ^$^R^2^$^ may be used.
 - Mathematically, adding a new predictor to the model will increase the ^$^R^2^$^, regardless of how useless the variable is.^[The only exception is if the predictor being added is either constant or identical to another variable.]
 This makes ^$^R^2^$^ poor for model comparison, as it would always select the model with the most predictors.
 Instead, the adjusted ^$^R^2^$^ ("Adj R-Squared") accounts for this; it penalizes the ^$^R^2^$^ by